SherifAbdlNaby/Popcornia-Movie-Rental-Prototype-C-MSSQL-/README.md

-# xIS211---Popcornia-Movie-Rental-Prototype
+# Popcornia-Movie-Rental-Prototype[C#/MSSQL]
-A movie rental prototype that emphasizes on Databases design and OBDC [College Project].
+A movie rental prototype that emphasizes on Databases design and OBDC [College Final Project].